 - Involve your child in the visit, both before and during.
-Talk to him about it before you go, so he knows what to expect.
-If he is old enough, ask him to tell you and the doctor how he is feeling.
+Talk to them about it before you go, so they know what to expect.
+If they are old enough, ask them to tell you and the doctor how they're feeling.

 How can I make the visit easier for my child?

 - Schedule visits at a time when your child isn’t usually napping.

 - Use a toy doctor’s kit to teach your young child about all the things the doctor will do when you visit.
 Or bring along a favourite “buddy,” a stuffed animal or doll, who gets an exam along with your child.
 This might help them feel more comfortable when it comes time for the real thing.